Project Orion (nuclear propulsion): Theoretical applications

-In order to improve on this performance while reducing size and cost, Dyson also considered an alternative momentum limited pusher plate design where an ablation coating of the exposed surface is substituted to get rid of the excess heat.
+In order to improve on this performance while reducing size and cost, Dyson considered an alternative momentum limited pusher plate design where an ablation coating of the exposed surface is substituted to get rid of the excess heat.
 The limitation is then set by the capacity of shock absorbers to transfer momentum from the impulsively accelerated pusher plate to the smoothly accelerated vehicle.
-Dyson calculated that the properties of available materials limited the velocity transferred by each explosion to ~30 meters per second independent of the size and nature of the explosion.
+Dyson calculated that the properties of available materials limited the velocity transferred by each explosion to about 30 meters per second independent of the size and nature of the explosion.
 If the vehicle is to be accelerated at 1 Earth gravity (9.81 m/s2) with this velocity transfer, then the pulse rate is one explosion every three seconds.
-The dimensions and performance of Dyson's vehicles are given in the following table:
+The dimensions and performance of Dyson's vehicles are given as:

-Later studies indicate that the top cruise velocity that can theoretically be achieved are a few percent of the speed of light (0.08–0.1c).
-An atomic (fission) Orion can achieve perhaps 9%–11% of the speed of light.
-A nuclear pulse drive starship powered by fusion-antimatter catalyzed nuclear pulse propulsion units would be similarly in the 10% range and pure Matter-antimatter annihilation rockets would be theoretically capable of obtaining a velocity between 50% to 80% of the speed of light.
-In each case saving fuel for slowing down halves the maximum speed.
+Later studies indicate that the top cruise velocity that can theoretically be achieved are a few percent of the speed of light (0.08–0.1 c).
+An atomic (fission) Orion can achieve perhaps 9–11% of the speed of light.
+A nuclear pulse drive starship powered by fusion-antimatter catalyzed nuclear pulse propulsion units would be similarly in the 10% range and pure matter-antimatter annihilation rockets would be theoretically capable of obtaining a velocity between 50% and 80% of the speed of light.
+In each case, saving fuel for slowing down halves the maximum speed.
 The concept of using a magnetic sail to decelerate the spacecraft as it approaches its destination has been discussed as an alternative to using propellant; this would allow the ship to travel near the maximum theoretical velocity.

-At 0.1c, Orion thermonuclear starships would require a flight time of at least 44 years to reach Alpha Centauri, not counting time needed to reach that speed (about 36 days at constant acceleration of 1g or 9.8 m/s2).
-At 0.1c, an Orion starship would require 100 years to travel 10 light years.
-The astronomer Carl Sagan suggested that this would be an excellent use for current stockpiles of nuclear weapons.
+At 0.1 c, Orion thermonuclear starships would require a flight time of at least 44 years to reach Alpha Centauri, not counting time needed to reach that speed (about 36 days at constant acceleration of 1 g or 9.8 m/s2).
+At 0.1 c, an Orion starship would require 100 years to travel 10 light years.
+The astronomer Carl Sagan suggested that this would be an excellent use for stockpiles of nuclear weapons.